kingluddite/getting-started-with-type-script-in-gatsby/src/pages/README.md

+# gatsby pages (GP)

+you can't separate the graphql into a separate file. i tried for hours and not possible

+## I did create folders for GP

+- which helps with modularization
+- but i had to have the home page as index.tsx in the root of the pages folder.
+I invested hours to put it in src/pages/home/index.tsx but this didn't work - i tried unsuccessfully to do this and compromised by keeping it in the pages root (index.tsx) and have a "home" folder with types, images and styles

 # modularizing pages in gatsby

 ## you can move the GraphQL query to its own file and import it into your Gatsby page component.
 Here's an example of how you can do it:

 1. Create a separate file for your GraphQL query, for example, aboutPageQuery.ts: